-Extreme weather conditions If there is a risk of extreme or dangerous weather conditions, floods or storms, will the control No Yes measures be effective in these conditions?
-Do emergency procedures accommodate П declarations of extreme weather warnings?
-Do procedures identify the closest designated Yes No 'safe place'?
-Do workers have access to reliable communications equipment?
-Yes No Are workers trained in emergency evacuation and related procedures?
-If workers travel into areas where extreme weather Yes No warnings may be declared, have appropriate policies and procedures been developed for when such declarations are made?
+Extreme weather conditions

+If there is a risk of extreme or dangerous weather conditions, floods or storms, will the control measures be effective in these conditions?
+Yes No Do emergency procedures accommodate declarations of extreme weather warnings?
+Do procedures identify the closest designated 'safe place'?
+Yes No Do workers have access to reliable communications equipment?
+Are workers trained in emergency evacuation and related procedures?
+No If workers travel into areas where extreme weather warnings may be declared, have appropriate policies and procedures been developed for when such declarations are made?
+No

 Chemical release Yes No Are current safety data sheets available for all hazardous chemicals on site?
-Are all hazardous chemicals labelled and stored in a Yes No safe manner? П П No Is appropriate equipment available to initially respond Yes to a chemical incident, for example absorbent material to contain a liquid spill?
+Are all hazardous chemicals labelled and stored in a safe manner?
+Yes No Is appropriate equipment available to initially respond to a chamical incident, for example absorbant Yes No to a chemical incident, for example absorbent material to contain a liquid spill?
 Yes No Is appropriate personal protective equipment and training provided to protect workers who are called on to deal with an unplanned chemical release?
 Yes No Are deluge systems available?

-·Irs t aid Yes No Has a first aid assessment been conducted? nole: oni Does the workplace have trained first aiders and Yes No suitable first aid facilities? elv- Are workers aware of where first aid facilities are kept and who first aiders are?
-Yes No NOT - ghbouring bus inesse s Yes No Have neighbouring businesses been considered if an emergency occurs?
-How would they be advised of an emergency situation arises (if applicable)?
-Yes No Have the risks from neighbouring businesses been considered, for example fire S t incident follow-up Yes No Are there procedures in place to notify the relevant regulator about a notifiable incident where necessary?
-Yes No Are there procedures in place to ensure the cause of the emergency is determined and action is taken to prevent a similar incident occurring again?
-Yes No Are there procedures in place to ensure the welfare of workers after an emergency or an incident, for example medical treatment or trauma counselling?
+First aid Yes No • Has as a first aid assessment been conducted? • Does the workplace have trained first aiders and suitable first aid facilities?
+Yes No • Are workers aware of where first aid facilities are kept and who first aiders are?
+Yes No Neig nbouring businesses Yes No • Have neighbouring businesses been considered if an emergency occurs?
+How would they be advised of an emergency situation arises (if applicable)? • Have the risks from neighbouring businesses been considered, for example fire Yes No Post incident follow-up Yes No reg Are there procedures in place to notify the relevant regulator about a notifiable incident where necessary? • Are there procedures in place to ensure the cause of Yes No • the emergency is determined and action is taken to prevent a similar incident occurring again?
+Yes No • Are there procedures in place to ensure the welfare of workers after an emergency or an incident, for example medical treatment or trauma counselling?